NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-15.md

 #### 1. Sales Downturn:

-- Sales of the product begin to decrease due to various factors, such as changing consumer preferences, technological advancements, or the emergence of superior alternatives.
+- Sales of the product <mark style="background: #FF5582A6;">begin to decrease due to various factors</mark>, such as changing consumer preferences, technological advancements, or the emergence of superior alternatives.

 #### 2. Reduced Marketing Expenditure:

-- Marketing expenditure tends to decline during the decline phase, as companies may reduce support for products that are no longer driving substantial sales.
+- Marketing expenditure tends to <mark style="background: #FF5582A6;">decline during the decline phase,</mark> as companies may reduce support for products that are no longer driving substantial sales.

 #### 3. Shift in Advertising Strategies:

-- Advertising efforts may transition from mass media to more specialized media to target remaining consumers and reduce advertising costs.
+- Advertising efforts may transition from <mark style="background: #FF5582A6;">mass media to more specialized media</mark> to target remaining consumers and reduce advertising costs.

 #### 4. Increased Competition for Core Customer Base:

-- In the later stages of the decline phase, companies compete more intensely for the remaining core customer base, which often consists of loyal and relatively price-insensitive buyers.
+- In the later stages of the decline phase, companies <mark style="background: #FF5582A6;">compete more intensely for the remaining core customer base,</mark> which often consists of loyal and relatively price-insensitive buyers.

 #### 5. Opportunity for Profitable Operation: